houman95/Robust-MIMO-controller-for-frequency-deviation-reduction/README.md

 The algorithm proceeds as follows:

-### K-step
+### 1. K-step

-For a fixed scaling $D$, solve the scaled $H_\infty$ problem:
+For a fixed scaling $D$, solve a scaled $H_\infty$ synthesis problem:

 $$
 \min_K \|D M(K)D^{-1}\|_\infty.
 $$

-### D-step
+### 2. D-step

 With the controller fixed, perform frequency-by-frequency $\mu$-analysis and compute $D(j\omega)$ scalings that tighten the upper bound on $\mu$.

+### 3. Fit the scaling

-3. **Fit the scaling:** approximate the frequency-dependent scaling by a stable low-order transfer function so it can be included in the next synthesis step.
+Approximate the frequency-dependent scaling by a stable low-order transfer function so that it can be included in the next synthesis step.

+### 4. Repeat

-4. Repeat the K- and D-steps until the robust-performance bound is satisfactory.
+Repeat the K-step and D-step until the robust-performance bound is satisfactory.

 In this project, the D-scalings were fitted with third-order transfer functions.
 Two D-K iterations were sufficient to satisfy the nominal-performance, robust-stability, and robust-performance conditions for the modeled uncertainty set.